-The rating scale presented in Table 4 was developed so that a low score (1) is associated with limited exposure, minimal sensitivity, and high adaptive capacity to sea level rise.
+A low score (1) is associated with limited exposure, minimal sensitivity, and high adaptive capacity to sea level rise.
 A low score for all three characteristics would result in an asset with very low overall vulnerability.
 A high score (3) would represent an asset that is significantly exposed, highly sensitive, or with limited adaptive capacity to sea level rise.
 A high score for all three characteristics would result in a highly vulnerable asset.
-Thresholds for the ratings may vary based on different asset types and their tolerance for inundation.
+Thresholds for the ratings might vary based on different asset types and their tolerance for inundation.